-A Certified Survey Map prepared by a land surveyor registered in this state shall be required for all land divisions of four or less parcels of landas defined in s.
+A Certified Survey Map prepared by a land surveyor registered in this state shall be required for all land divisions as defined in s.
 TCG § 15.02(14).
 It shall comply in all respects with the requirements of § 236.34, Wis.
 Stats.